 - Laboratory technicians.

 Standing for long periods at work is bad for health because of the strain on the lower limbs.
-Problems include aching muscles; hazardous pressure on hip, knee and ankle joints; and damaged feet.
+Problems include aching muscles, hazardous pressure on hip, knee and ankle joints, back problems and damaged feet.

 The problems with feet include corns and bunions.
 Standing can also lead to flat feet and heel spurs.